nfdi4plants/nfdi4plants.github.io/src/content/docs/rdm.md

 ### Sharing

 Sharing is not limited to publishing your data to share it with the global research community.
 This can also mean to send your data to collaboration partners in the context of a collaborative research project.It is important to know that data sharing is not equal to open data or public data, as you can also choose to share your data with defined access rights.
 You can share your data at any time during the research data life cycle but the data should be available at the time of a publication of articles that use the corresponding data to make scientific conclusions.
-For more information see also [Data Sharing][KB-DataSharing].
+For more information see also [Data Sharing][kb-DataSharing].

 ### Reusing

 Reuse of data is particularly important in science, as it  drives research by enabling different researchers (or yourself) to build upon the same data independently of one another resulting again in new, maybe unanticipated, uses for the data.
-Reusability is one key component of the [FAIR principles][KB-FAIR].
+Reusability is one key component of the [FAIR principles][kb-FAIR].
 By reusing data you can also avoid doing unnecessary experiments for data that has already been published or verify reported findings as correct, laying a robust foundation for subsequent studies.

 ## How does DataPLANT support me in Research Data Management?